CenterForDigitalHumanities/TPEN3/_posts/2024-07-05-developing-transcription-interfaces.md

 ### Project

-TPEN will always include a `projectID` parameter in the query string of a referral to a transcription interface.
-This ID matches the hexadecimal identifier of the Project in the TPEN database.
+TPEN Interfaces include a `projectID` parameter in the query string.
+This matches the hexadecimal identifier of the Project in the TPEN Services database.
 Although it is possible to load only a single page and annotate it, the Project is the source of permissions and configuration settings.
-The complete interface object for a Project can be accessed openly at the `/project/{id}` service.
+The complete interface object for a Project can be accessed at the `GET /project/{id}` service.

 ```html
   https://api.t-pen.org/project/88b15c63bc41e9697